blimmer/maximize-your-output-talk/slides.md

 Think of two stories:

-- one that you knocked out quickly
+- one that you executed against quickly
 - one that took much longer than expected

 What were some characteristics of the stories that took longer?